Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

  * Able to add multiple custom middlewares to the pipeline
  * Able to access HTTP context inside the custom middleware
- * Able to access ExecutionContext inside non-http triggers
+ * Able to access ExecutionContext & data inside non-http triggers
  * Able to inject middlewares in all the triggers available
  * Able to bypass middlewares and return response
  * Handle Crosscutting concerns of the application